 If you’re using tinned mango, then skip this step.

-Step 2: Blend the mango ice cream Ingredients
+Step 2: Blend the Ingredients

 Add the mango flesh along with all the remaining ingredients to a food processor and blend into a smooth, creamy mango puree.
 This may take some time, so be patient.
-You want it to be ultra-smooth, so you don’t have any “bits” in your mango ice cream.
+You want it to be ultra-smooth, so you don’t have any “bits” in your ice cream.

 When ready, give it a quick taste, and feel free to add a little more maple or lime juice to personal preference.

-Step 3: Freeze the vegan mango ice cream
+Step 3: Freeze the Ice Cream

 This vegan mango ice cream method is made without an ice cream machine.
 Instead, you need a large (silicone if possible) ice-cube tray or a wide container.